 XING is primarily a DACH platform.
 While it has some presence in other European markets, its job listings are overwhelmingly from Germany, Austria, and Switzerland, and most are listed in German.

-MisuJob covers the DACH region but also aggregates international tech roles:
+MisuJob covers the DACH region but also aggregates international roles across all industries:

 - Remote positions from companies worldwide

-- International tech hubs: Listings from London, Amsterdam, Barcelona, and beyond
+- International hubs: Listings from London, Amsterdam, Barcelona, and beyond

-- English-language roles: Many tech companies in the DACH region post in English, and MisuJob captures these from their native ATS platforms
+- English-language roles: Many companies in the DACH region post in English, and MisuJob captures these directly from company career pages

-- Startups and scale-ups: Companies that use Lever, Greenhouse, or Ashby often do not post on XING at all
+- Startups and scale-ups: Many startups and scale-ups do not post on XING at all

 If your career path might take you beyond the DACH region, or if you are interested in remote work for international companies, MisuJob provides significantly broader coverage.